Natural orbital impurity solver for real-frequency properties at finite temperature: Formalism

 \section{Formalism}

 We apply the idea of natural orbitals \cite{Lu2014,Lu2019} to the finite-temperature ED solver \cite{Caffarel-Krauth-PhysRevLett.72.1545,Liebsch12,Capone07} of the DMFT.
-In the ED, we first divide the Hilbert space to independent sectors specified by some quantum number, instead of dealing with the whole Hilbert space at once.
+In the ED, we first divide the Hilbert space into independent sectors specified by quantum numbers, instead of dealing with the whole Hilbert space at once.
 In this paper, we assume a spin-conserved system, so that $(n_{\uparrow},n_{\downarrow})$ specifies each sector, where $n_\sigma$ is the number of spin-$\sigma$ electrons in the whole system.
-We then use the Lanczos algorithm for each sector.
+We then use the Lanczos algorithm for each sector. \mk{Here, we employed ED since it is the most straightforward and controllable, while there are other numerical methods to analyze the simplified natural orbital models \cite{Kohn2021}.}

 We basically follow the previously proposed algorithm of the natural orbital solver with the projection approach for calculating the Green function \cite{Lu2019}.
-The new point here is that we need to consider not only the ground state but also all sectors which contribute to the Green function at finite temperatures.
-For this purpose, we construct different natural orbitals for each sector to evaluate the energy difference between each sector accurately.
-Even if the spin-orbit coupling exists, the general framework will not change and we just need to change the way of the sector decomposition based on the conserved quantity of the system.
-In this paper, we focus on the single band model.
-The extension to the multi-orbital system would be straightforward, see, e.g., Ref.~\onlinecite{cao2021tree}.
+The new point here is that not only the ground state but also all sectors contribute to the Green function at finite temperatures.
+For this \mk{reason}, we construct different natural orbitals for each sector to evaluate the energy difference between each sector accurately.

+\mk{In this study, we divided the entire Fock space into several sectors based on $N$ (total number of electrons) and $S_z$ ($S$: total spin), which are conserved.
+In the presence of the spin-orbit coupling, we can divide the space based on $N$ and $J_z$ ($J$: total angular momentum) instead.
+This separation is still valid in the presence of the isotropic Hund's coupling.
+For more general interactions, we may be able to separate the space based only on $N$, so that the dimension of each sector becomes large.
+This may limit the tractable size of the ${\cal H}_{\rm I}$ (i.e., the core part of the impurity Hamiltonian) though there can be other conserving quantities in some cases \cite{Parragh2012}.} In this paper, we focus on the single band model.
+The extension to the multi-orbital systems would be straightforward, see, e.g., Ref.~\onlinecite{cao2021tree}.

-The formalism is summarized in Fig~\ref{Fig:schematic}.
+The formalism is summarized in Fig~\ref{Fig:schematic}\mk{(b)}.
 We start with the standard Anderson impurity model